roytang/blog/content/post/2007/01/modified-mistylook.md

 And yeah, I'm also changing the categories around.
 There should be a plugin to search posts and assign multiple posts to new categories at the same time.

-My vacation time is almost up&#8230;I still have too many things to watch&#8230;
+My vacation time is almost up...
+I still have too many things to watch...

  [1]: http://wpthemes.info/misty-look/